kdesende/dynamic_influences_on_static_measures/README.md

 3A.
 Fitting an evidence accumulation model with post-decision accumulation to Experiment 1 (explicit SATO instructions, with 6-choice confidence ratings) to estimate m-ratio and v-ratio ("data_exp1_categoricalconf.csv")
 3B.
 Replication of Experiment 1 with continuous confidence ratings ("data_exp1.csv")
 4. Fitting the same model to Experiment 2A (data of Drescher et al.)
+5. Fitting the same model to Experiment 2B (replication of 2A with categorical confidence)
-5. Fitting the same model to Experiment 2C (data of Prieto et al.)
+6. Fitting the same model to Experiment 2C (data of Prieto et al.)
+7. Fitting the same model to Experiment 2D (lots of squircles data, with categorical confidence)

 #Data:
 The data of Experiment 1 can be found in the file "data_exp1_categoricalconf.csv"